ncuskey/silver-umbrella/README.md

 A TypeScript React web application for Curriculum‑Based Measurement (CBM) written expression scoring.

+## Kiosk — Timed Writing

+A focused, student-facing timed writing interface is available at `/kiosk`.

+- Clean two-step flow: setup, then writing only
+  - Step 1 (Setup): Enter optional student name and select duration (minutes), then press Continue.
+  - Step 2 (Writing): Only the text field is shown.
+The timer starts automatically on the first character typed.
+No word or character counters, and no stop‑early control to avoid distractions.
+- Session end: When time elapses, the page beeps and switches to a completion view where the text can be copied or downloaded as `.txt`, or a new session can be started.
+- Navigation: The top nav is hidden during the writing step to keep the student focused.

 ## Breaking Changes (v9.0)

 - Removed terminal groups (^ . ^) and any group toggling UI.